bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 <p></p>
 {% endraw %}

-This puts some responsibility on the implementor of <code>contains</code>, because with this check suppressed the actual type of <code>element</code> may be anything at all at runtime, but it’s sometimes necessary to achieve convenient signatures.
+This puts some responsibility on the implementor of `contains`, because with this check suppressed the actual type of `element` may be anything at all at runtime, but it’s sometimes necessary to achieve convenient signatures.
 See more on the type-safety of collections below.
-So, we introduced the <code>@UnsafeVariance</code> annotation on types for this purpose.
+So, we introduced the `@UnsafeVariance` annotation on types for this purpose.
 It’s been deliberately made long and stands out to warn agains abusing it.
 ### Miscellaneous checks and restrictions

 Many checks were added, some of these restrictions may be lifted later.